techidaily/site-games-able/source/_posts/elevate-creativity-9-games-for-aspiring-designers.md

  You can rotate or flip the blob to accentuate your creative mind.
 After the day’s doodle, you can compare with friends too.
 Everyone gets the same blob shape daily.
 If you don’t want to partake in the daily challenge, Dudel Draw also offers practice shapes just for fun.

- If the competition of Dudel Draw isn't enough for you, you could also enter[creative design challenges to improve your design skills](https://www.makeuseof.com/design-challenges-to-boost-creativity/) and confidence.
+ If the competition of Dudel Draw isn't enough for you, you could also enter [creative design challenges to improve your design skills](https://www.makeuseof.com/design-challenges-to-boost-creativity/) and confidence.

 ## Gamify Your Creative Design Skills